aws-samples/aws-healthcare-lifescience-ai-ml-sample-notebooks/README.md

 **I see a mistake or something I want changed in the repository**

 Feel free to to submit a pull request detailing the issue.
-Please bear with us in the short-term if pull requests take longer than expected or are closed.
+Please bear with us in if pull requests take longer than expected or are closed.

 **How can I arrange an AWS Instructur-Led Immersion Day?**